nicolasard/SpringSecurityStuff/README.md

 To build the docker image run `docker  build --tag nicard/spring-security-example2 .`

-Then if you want to install using the helm chart `helm install -f values.yaml example2 ./example2-helm-chart`
+Then if you want to install using the helm chart `helm install example2 ./example2-helm-chart`

 #### Example 3
 This is an example that extends the service and allows you to register a new user.